Preferences

 target = IDEAL

-fallback_target = SIMPLE_COMPOSABLE
+fallback_target = SIMPLE_NAVIGABLE

-next_step = COMPOSABLE
+next_step = COMPOSABLE_SECURE

 next_step is the smallest improvement above the current verdict that still respects the user’s ranking.